1Blademaster/account-creator/README.md

 - You can use proxies with the script to evade IP blocks
 - Generate email addresses from 10minutemail, this will remain open so access to the inbox is available
 - The script is semi-automatic, so you can evade captures easily just by manually clicking them if needed
+- The *names.txt* file can be updated with however many names you like/want.
+Make sure they are in the format: FIRSTNAME LASTNAME (seperated by a space)

 #### Requirements:
 - Need python 3.7 or above